mariahnorell/website/content/publication/achieving-pay-equity/index.md

 publication: "Radford Articles"
 publication_short: ""

 abstract: Aon has partnered with BioMarin to bring the company’s pay equity gap in the United States to virtually zero.
-This case study explains how we are able to achieve such an encouraging result in a short period of time..
+This case study explains how we are able to achieve such an encouraging result in a short period of time.

 # Summary.
 An optional shortened abstract.
 # summary: With a focus on pay for performance, we examined whether companies with five performance ratings distribute their merit budget differently compared to firms with fewer ratings.